Hans Lollik Islands

-The Hans Lollik Islands are two privately-owned islands in the U.S. Virgin Islands.
-Great Hans Lollik Island ("GHL") is found approximately 8,000 feet (2½ km) beyond the central northshore of St. Thomas, U.S. Virgin Islands, separated from St. Thomas by the Leeward Passage.
+The Hans Lollik Islands are two islands in the U.S. Virgin Islands owned by Larry Page.
+In 2014, Page bought Great Hans Lollik Island ("GHL") and its smaller neighbor, Little Hans Lollik, for $23 million.

+GHL is about 8,000 feet (2½ km) beyond the central northshore of St. Thomas, U.S. Virgin Islands, separated from St. Thomas by the Leeward Passage.
 Little Hans Lollik and Pelican Cay lie to the north of Hans Lollik on the same shelf.
 The major part of the benthic zone around Hans Lollik is rocky and supports a dense diverse coral habitat.

-The name of the two islands means "Hans from Lolland" in Danish, and is believed to be derived from a sailor who went by that moniker.
+In Danish, "Hans Lollik" means "Hans from Lolland", believed to refer to a sailor by that name.

 Terrestrial features

 The terrestrial features of the Hans Lollik group are functions of their natural topography, exposure to trade winds, and consequences of human occupation.
-In part because of its low elevation, GHL receives about 44 inches (1,120 mm) of rainfall annually.
 The east and northeast slopes experience regular northeasterly trade winds.